 Best for Gluten-Free: Zojirushi Home Bakery Maestro Breadmaker

 Zojirushi Home Bakery Maestro Breadmaker shares many features with its larger cousin, the Zojirushi Virtuoso machine, but measures just 13.6 x 8.9 x 12.5 inches.
-It comes with a baking guide full of foolproof recipes for gluten-free eaters and those on salt-free and sugar-free diets.
+It comes with a baking guide full of foolproof recipes for gluten-free eaters and those living salt-free and sugar-free.
 Settings are also printed on the lid, which makes this machine easy to program.

 This bread machine gets accolades for its Maestro quick setting, which is able to bake a loaf of bread in under 2.5 hours.
 This machine also features an automatic add-in dispenser for fruit and nuts and has a built-in handle for easy carrying and transporting.